Name and Objectives –

 All diplomats of the American Board of Plastic Surgery residing in a New England state on May 21, 1959, the date of the Society’s incorporation, who have signified a desire to become members shall be considered charter members of the Society and shall comprise the initial active membership of the Society.

 Section 4.
 Senior Members.
-Senior members shall be former active members of the Society who have attained the age of 65 or retired, if earlier, and who have been transferred to this category, following application, by the Secretary/ Treasurer.
-Senior members must be Active or Life members of the American Society of Plastic Surgeons, Inc. Senior members shall not have the right to vote or hold office and shall not be required to pay dues or assessments or to attend annual meetings.
+Senior members shall be former active members of the Society who have retired from active practice and have become a Life Member of the American Society of Plastic Surgeons or the American Society for Aesthetic Plastic Surgery.
+Senior members shall retain the right to vote but may not hold office and shall not be required to pay dues or assessments.
 Senior members may attend any meetings of the Society upon payment of the registration fee.

 Section 5.
 Candidates for Membership.
-Plastic and reconstructive surgeons residing and actively practicing in one of the New England states who have completed formal training requirements for the American Board of Plastic Surgery but have not obtained certification, and who are Candidate members of the American Society of Plastic Surgeons, Inc., are eligible for election to Candidate status and, if elected to this category, shall automatically become Active Members at the time of certification.
+Plastic and reconstructive surgeons residing and actively practicing in one of the New England states who have completed formal training requirements for the American Board of Plastic Surgery but have not obtained certification, and who are Candidate members of the American Society of Plastic Surgeons, Inc., or the American Society for Aesthetic Plastic Surgery, are eligible for election to Candidate status and, if elected to this category, shall automatically become Active Members at the time of certification.
 If the candidate fails to pass his/her Boards of Plastic Surgery seven years following completion of Plastic Surgery Residency, she/he will automatically lose his/her membership status.

 Candidates are not eligible to vote or hold office.
 They are invited to attend scientific and business meetings of the Society upon payment of registration fee.
 They shall be required to pay dues and assessments.